 RectorateCopyright: © Andreas Schmitter

 Members of the RWTH Rectorate, from left: Aloys Krieg, Matthias Wessling, Doris Klee, Manfred Nettekoven, Ute Habel, Ulrich Rüdiger, and Malte Brettel.
+On October 1, 2021, Sabine Brück-Dürkop was appointed the new Vice-Rector for Human Resources Management and Development, succeeding Doris Klee.
+The photograph will be updated soon.

 The Rectorate is the executive governing body of the University.
 Its various responsibilities are outlined in the NRW Higher Education Act.
 It manages the University on a day-to-day basis and is responsible for drafting the university development plan, taking into account the development plans of the faculties.